 For the 2006 Census, occupation and industry data were dual coded.
 This gives users the option to use either Australian and New Zealand Standard Classification of Occupations (First Edition, 2006) (ANZSCO) (cat. no. 1220.0) or Australian Standard Classification of Occupations (Second Edition, 1997) (ASCO) (cat. no. 1220.0) when analysing occupation data.
-Users can also choose between Australian and New Zealand Standard Industrial Classification (ANZSIC) 1993 (cat. no. 1292.0) or ANZSIC 2006 (Revision 1.0) when analysing industry data.
-This is why the figures in table 5.1 for employment in cultural industries differ from table 5.2.
+Users can also choose between Australian and New Zealand Standard Industrial Classification 1993 (ANZSIC) (cat. no. 1292.0) or ANZSIC 2006 (Revision 1.0) when analysing industry data.
+This is why the figures in table 5.1 for employment in cultural industries differ to table 5.2.
 Unless comparing data over time, the 2006 occupation figures using ANZSCO and the 2006 industry figures using ANZSIC 2006 should be reported.

 The list of cultural occupations shown in this chapter is based on the Occupation Classification of the Australian Culture and Leisure Classifications 2008 (Second Edition) (ACLC) (cat. no. 4902.0).
-Occupations were selected because they require creative participation (e.g. sculptors and actors), or have a role in enabling others to participate in a cultural activity (e.g. librarians).
+Occupations were selected because they require creative participation (e.g. Sculptors and Actors), or have a role in enabling others to participate in a cultural activity (e.g. Librarians).

 Survey of Work in Selected Culture and Leisure Activities